On the K\"ahler cone of irreducible symplectic orbifolds: Introduction

-On the other hand, the global Torelli theorem (Theorem \ref{main}) and our results on wall divisors allow to generalize the notion of lattice mirror symmetry to the orbifold setting in Section \ref{mir}.
-In \cite[Section 6]{Huybrechts2}, Huybrechts proposes a definition of mirror symmetry at the level of the following period domain: In Theorem \ref{TorelliMirror}, using our results on the Kähler cone and the global Torelli theorem, we are able to provide an isomorphism between a sub-period domain of $\dG_\Lambda$ and the moduli space $\widetilde{\mathcal{M}_{\Lambda}}:=\left\{(X,\varphi,\omega_X,\sigma_X,\beta)\right\}$ which parametrizes deformation equivalent marked irreducible symplectic orbifolds of Beauville--Bogomolov lattice $\Lambda$ endowed with a Kähler class $\omega_X$, a holomorphic 2-form $\sigma_X$ and a class $\beta\in H^2(X,\R)$.
-Theorem \ref{TorelliMirror} makes possible to define the mirror symmetry as an involution on a sub-moduli space of $\widetilde{\mathcal{M}_{\Lambda}}$.
-Therefore, this allows to define the symmetric mirror of a precise irreducible symplectic orbifold.
-This is a new approach compared to what was done in \cite{Dolgachev} and \cite{Camere-2016} where the mirror symmetry acts on a set of moduli spaces.
-This is an improvement of results in \cite[Section 4]{Franco-Jardim-Menet} and it is also new in the setting of irreducible symplectic manifolds.
+On the other hand, the global Torelli theorem (Theorem \ref{main}) and our results on wall divisors allow us to generalize the notion of lattice mirror symmetry to the orbifold setting in Section \ref{mir}.
+In \cite[Section 6]{Huybrechts2}, Huybrechts proposes a definition of mirror symmetry at the level of the following period domain: In Theorem \ref{TorelliMirror}, using our results on the Kähler cone and the global Torelli theorem, we are able to provide an isomorphism between a sub-period domain of $\dG_\Lambda$ and the moduli space $\widetilde{\mathcal{M}_{\Lambda}}:=\left\{(X,\varphi,\omega_X,\sigma_X,\beta)\right\}$, which parametrizes deformation equivalent marked irreducible symplectic orbifolds of Beauville--Bogomolov lattice $\Lambda$ endowed with a Kähler class $\omega_X$, a holomorphic 2-form $\sigma_X$ and a class $\beta\in H^2(X,\R)$.
+Theorem \ref{TorelliMirror} makes it possible to define a mirror symmetry as an involution on a sub-moduli space of $\widetilde{\mathcal{M}_{\Lambda}}$.
+Therefore, this allows us to define the symmetric mirror of a precise irreducible symplectic orbifold.
+This is a new approach compared to what was done in \cite{Dolgachev} and \cite{Camere-2016}, where the mirror symmetry acts on a set of moduli spaces.
+This is an improvement of results in \cite[Section 4]{Franco-Jardim-Menet} and is also new in the setting of irreducible symplectic manifolds.

-In the literature (see \cite[Section 13, table 1, line I.2]{Fujiki-1983}, \cite[Corollary 5.7]{Marku-Tikho}, \cite{Menet-2015}, \cite[Section 3.2]{Menet-2020}), an important example of irreducible symplectic orbifolds is the orbifold denoted by $M'$, which is constructed as follows.
-We consider $X$ a manifold deformation equivalent to an Hilbert scheme of two points on a K3 surface endowed with a symplectic involution $\iota$; then $M'$ is given by a crepant resolution in codimension two of the quotient $X/\iota$ (see Example \ref{exem}).
+We recall below the construction of an irreducible symplectic orbifold which occupies an important role in the literature (see \cite[Section 13, table 1, line I.2]{Fujiki-1983}, \cite[Corollary 5.7]{Marku-Tikho}, \cite{Menet-2015}, \cite[Section 3.2]{Menet-2020}).
+We will denote it by $M'$.
+Let $X$ be a $K3^{[2]}$-type hyperkähler manifold, carrying a symplectic involution $\iota$.
+We define $M'$ to be a crepant resolution in codimension 2 of the quotient $X/\iota$ (see Example \ref{exem}).
 In particular, we prove that this orbifold is deformation equivalent to a Fujiki orbifold (see Proposition \ref{FujikiM'}) and to the Markushevich--Tikhomirov orbifold (see Proposition \ref{rappel}).